 The mining plan includes the haulage of 157Mt of ore over the mine life.
 The ore will be prepared by the processing plant using flotation and leach processing to produce silver and lead-zinc concentrates.

 The plant is estimated to produce approximately 604,000t of lead concentrate and approximately 1.5Mt of zinc concentrates using flotation circuits during its lifetime.
 The leach circuit is expected to produce 118.5Moz of silver in silver-rich doré bars.

 It will employ a common crushing and grinding circuit for the two ore types.
 The ball milling circuit will have a processing capacity of 12,000t a day of direct leach ore and 16,000t a day of flotation / leach ores.

-Highly-oxidised ore will be directly leached in an agitated leach circuit.
-From the resulting leach solution, silver will be extracted as doré bars using Merrill-Crowe process.
+Highly oxidised ore will be directly leached in an agitated leach circuit.
+From the resulting leach solution, silver will be extracted as doré bars using the Merrill-Crowe process.
 The less oxidised and unweathered sulphide ore will be processed in lead and zinc flotation circuits, resulting in the production of separate silver-bearing lead and zinc concentrates.